 - Social Media & Ethics (2020) – 1.5 CLE credits of which 1.5 are Ethics

 - Understanding and Representing Clients Who’ve Experienced Trauma in Family Law Matters – What You Need to Know About Trauma (2020) – 1.5 CLE credits

-- 2020 Lessons from the Masters (2020) – 1.5 CLE credits of which 0.5 is ethics / NAC Approved
+- A View From the Appellate Bench in Idaho (2019) – 1.5 CLE credits of which 1.5 / NAC Approved

-- 2019 Headline News Meridian (2019) – 4.75 CLE credits of which 1.0 is ethics / NAC Approved
+- 2019 Lessons from the Masters (2019) – 1.5 CLE credits of which .5 is Ethics credits / NAC Approved

 - Can I Get This Tweet Admitted?
 Evidentiary Issues in the Digital Age (2019) – 2.0 CLE credits / NAC Approved

 - Handling Your First or Next Divorce Case (2018) – 1.75 CLE credits / NAC Approved

 - Handling Your First or Next Construction Law Case (2018) – 2.0 CLE credits / NAC Approved

 - Handling Your First or Next Immigration Law Case (2018) – 2.0 CLE credits